Legal aid in proceedings in France

 Minor victim of a crime affecting his life or physical integrity (example: attempted murder, rape, violence with the use of a weapon)

-In the event of domestic violence
+In case of domestic violence

 As a victim of domestic violence, you can request a protection order.
 In this case, you can benefit from theAJ: titleContent provisional, after applying for legal aid.